 Also, read Travel to Great Rann and Stay In Hodka

 Initially, the Sindh (Now in Pakistan) was the capital of Kutch state but in 1510 Rao Hamir developed Bhuj.
 Later on, in 1549 Khengarji I made it the capital of Kutch state.
 There have been 6 attacks on Bhuj over the centuries but it didn’t lose its importance and flourished under every regime.
-In 1818’s earthquake 2/3 of the buildings completely damaged in Bhuj and remaining 1/3 also damage badly.
+In 1818’s earthquake 2/3 of the buildings completely damaged in Bhuj and the remaining 1/3 also damage badly.

 Approximately 1140 people from the population of 20,000 lost life in this earthquake.
 The city emerged back to life with the help of rulers and zest of hard-working people of Bhuj.
-There was two more earthquake in 1956 and 2001.
-The earthquake of 2001 has damaged many parts of Bhuj and lots of people lost their lives in this earthquakes.
-But the reconstruction work was taken up by people and government.
+There was two more earthquakes in 1956 and 2001.
+The earthquake of 2001 has damaged many parts of Bhuj and lots of people lost their lives in these earthquakes.
+But the reconstruction work was taken up by people and the government.
 There are still some signs of the damage occurred to monuments due to the earthquake.

 Despite all these earthquakes in Kutch and Bhuj, this area remained an important tourist destination in Gujarat.
 I am fortunate that I am able to explore and visit many places in Kutch and Bhuj.